jingyangcarl/LumiNet/README.md

 ```bash
 pip install -r requirements.txt
 ```

+### Pretrained Models Download

+The weights of LumiNet and Latent-Intrinsics are hosted on [Hugging Face](https://huggingface.co/xyxingx/LumiNet).
+Confirmation of accepting the conditions is required.
+Once you accept the conditions, you can download the models, or the models will be automatically downloaded and loaded when running the demo or inference.

+You may need to log in to your HF account before running the code.

 ### Demo
 Run gardio_demo.py will allow you to quickly try the relighting performance on your own images.
 Each run will provide relit results with 3 different seeds.